-You want to be focusing on content that solves their problems and give them the answers that they are looking for.
-Once you can do that with every piece of content you write, you’re onto a winner!
+You want to be focusing on content that solves their problems and gives them the answers they’re looking for.
+Once you can do that with everything you write, you’re onto a winner!

 But where do you start?
 You need to figure out exactly who it is that you’re aiming to help.
 This is who your target audience is.
 It’s something you need to get crystal clear on if you want to make an income from your blog.
 I’m going to walk you through finding out who your target audience is, how to find out what they want and are looking for, and then how to create content around that.

 As I said, your target audience is the people that you are hoping to reach with your content.
 You need to dig deep within the purpose of your business.
 When you first start blogging for business, it’s a good idea to write a mission statement.
 What is it you’re trying to get across with your content?
 Are you wanting to show people how to attain a certain lifestyle?
 Are you giving the knowledge to achieve a certain dream?

 You need to think about the overall purpose of your blog, as this sets the foundation for the kind of people you are hoping to reach.

 For example, if you’re looking to teach beginners how to cook healthy meals on a budget, then you might narrow this to students, or young families.
 Choose exactly the type of person you are aiming to help.
 It can help to think of your target audience as just one person.
 This way you can write just for them.